 Support and partner organisations

 The project is funded by the Australian Research Council through the Linkage Grant and Laureate Fellowship programs.
-It is supported by the National Centre of Indigenous Genomics and has gained financial support from partner organisations Australian Genome Research Facility and the National Geographic Society.
+It has gained financial support from partner organisations Australian Genome Research Facility and the National Geographic Society.
 It has additional valuable research support from Bioplatforms SA, the Wellcome Trust Sanger Institute and the Harvard Medical School.

 The key researchers who will carry out this project are: